sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * Acc indicates body acceleration
 * Gravity indicates gravitational acceleration
 * Jerk indicates the jerk (derivative of the acceleration) either gyroscopic or body
+* Mag indicates the magnitude of the measured/calculated quantities
 * The variables have .Mean or .Std at the end.
 These indicate either the mean or the standard deviation of the variables as in the original dataset

 *  SubjectID : ID of Test Subject